maxim111333/incubator-aurora/docs/storage.md

 is explained [below](#atomicity-and-isolation).

 All reads are served from the volatile storage making reads generally cheap storage operations from the performance standpoint.
-Majority of the volatile stores are represented by the H2 database operating in memory mode.
+The majority of the volatile stores are represented by the in-memory H2 database.
 This allows for rich schema definitions, queries and relationships that key-value storage is unable to match.

 ### Write lifecycle

-Writes are more involved operations as in addition to updating the volatile store data has to be appended to the replicated log.
-Data is not available for reads until fully ack-ed by the replicated log.
+Writes are more involved operations since in addition to updating the volatile store data has to be appended to the replicated log.
+Data is not available for reads until fully ack-ed by both replicated log and volatile storage.

-## Atomicity and Isolation
+## Atomicity, consistency and isolation

+Aurora uses [write-ahead logging](http://en.wikipedia.org/wiki/Write-ahead_logging) to ensure consistency between replicated and volatile storage.
+In Aurora, data is first written into the replicated log and only then updated in the volatile store.

 Aurora storage uses read-write locks to serialize data mutations and provide consistent view of the available data.
 The available `Storage` interface exposes 3 major types of operations: